chocolatemilk01/Assetto-Corsa/extension-config/README.md

 For Assetto Corsa (2014) Requirements:

-- LATEST CSP
+- LATEST CSP! *make sure your CSP is the preview/paid version to have rain*
-- USE Sol WEATHER!
-If you got Pure it's ok
+- USE Sol WEATHER for **controller** but either Pure or Sol for script is fine
-- Extension of FX for tracks

 |HOW TO COPY-PASTE IT:|